Tooth Decay Prevention

 If you have been diagnosed with tooth decay, the best course of treatment will depend on its severity.
 The following treatments are used once decay has eaten through tooth enamel:

-- Filling: The decay is removed and Dr. Jason Oh and Dr. Ju Roe fill the hole with one of several materials, based on your preference, returning it to its natural form.
+- Filling: The decay is removed, and Dr. Oh fills the hole with one of several materials, based on your preference, returning it to its natural form.

 - Crown: If your tooth is severely damaged, a tooth-shaped cap is made to replace the damaged area.

-- Root canal: If infection has reached the pulp of your tooth, Dr. Oh and Dr. Roe will remove the infected area and replace damaged or missing parts of the affected tooth with a crown.
+- Root canal: If the infection has reached the pulp of your tooth, Dr. Oh will remove the infected area and replace damaged or missing parts of the affected tooth with a crown.

 - Extraction: If the extent of the decay is severe, removal of the damaged tooth may be necessary.